BenRozilio1/keywords_api/README.md

 ### Request

-Get Json with the number occurrence of specific keywords in the received interval time.
+Get Json with the number occurrence of specific keywords in the received interval time (seconds).

 currently, api supported keywords: "checkpoint", "avanan", "email", "security"